flordutari/Objects-exercise/Exercise 3 (Objects and Objects).md

 #### 2. Create a new variable called penguinHatType and set it equal to the value of the hat in your penguin's outfit!
 Then print your new variable to the console.

 ---
-#### 3. Without modifying any of your previous code, write one new line of code to add an accessory property to your penguin's outfit and set it equal to the string "pocket watch" -- because penguins are classy like that!
+#### 3. Without modifying any of your previous code, write one new line of code to add an accessory property to your penguin's outfit and set it equal to the string ry

 ---
 #### 4. Write one more line of code to change the hat in your penguin's outfit to "top hat" and override the previous value.
 (Again, because penguins are classy!)